 They come together pretty darn quick and easy, so you can feed a few ppl all at once.
 AND, if you make two at a time, you can feed a crowd!
 Plus, if you are feeding an even bigger crowd, you can make these Easy Italian Sliders and/or my Chicken Cordon Bleu sliders as well!
 They are seriously a hit at EVERY function I make them for!

-Lastly, if you’re looking for a side dish to serve these delectable sandwiches with, try this 6 Minute Instant Pot Potato Salad, together they’d make the perfect meal!!!
+Lastly, if you’re looking for a side dish to serve these delectable sandwiches with, try this delicious Creamy Dill Potato Salad from Stacey @ Southern Discourse, together they’d make the perfect meal!!!

 Tips for making these hot ham sandwiches: